 The COVID-19 pandemic has brought into focus the need for state agencies to provide timely, accurate data to the public and to quickly and effectively use data to inform policy and decision-making.
 Agencies have developed new data collections, new systems, new interagency agreements, new analysis and new tools in response to the pandemic.
-State agencies, led by the Department of Public Health, have refined an automated process to post daily indicators and metrics on cases, testing, hospitalizations and deaths.
-While it is uncertain how long the COVID-19 pandemic will impact daily life, the crisis has prompted permanent, structural changes across systems and data management.
+State agencies, led by the Department of Public Health, have worked to develop, automate and refine a process for daily public updates on a wide range of indicators and metrics.
+While it is uncertain how long the COVID-19 pandemic will impact daily life, the changes in processes, systems and management will have an impact that lasts far longer.